kontenta/kontour/README.md

 # Kontour

 Kontour is an admin page manager for Laravel.
-It provides a "frame" around the admin routes you create in your Laravel apps,or in packages you write.
+It provides a shared "frame" for the admin routes you create in your Laravel apps, or in packages you write.

 ## Benefits in service providers